C-parity and Regge Intercepts: Abstract

 \section{Abstract}

-In this work, we obtain constraints on the intercepts of the Regge pole trajectories (which we believe to have definite C-parity) based on the rule that C-even exchanges correspond to attractive forces between hadrons undergoing elastic scattering, and C-odd exchanges correspond to attractive forces in the case of particle-antiparticle scattering and repulsive forces in the case of particle-particle scattering\footnote{It is worth noting in favor of our "rule" that it is in accordance with the well known case of electrostatic interaction of the(anti)protons where the rule is automatically provided by the Coulomb law, while the C-even gravitational interaction is universally attractive.} .
+In this work, we obtain constraints on the intercepts of the leading Regge pole trajectories - Pomeron and Odderon- implies by C-parity and based on the heuristic argument that C-even exchanges correspond to attractive forces between hadrons undergoing elastic scattering, and C-odd exchanges correspond to attractive forces in the case of particle-antiparticle scattering and repulsive forces in the case of particle-particle scattering.